Coaches, External Assessors and Trainers

-Our Quality Coaches represent a diverse group of seasoned youth development professionals who care about the quality of programming youth are experiencing in our community and have a desire to support site teams as they participate in each phase of the continuous quality improvement process.
-A newly implemented feature of the 2015 - 2016 YPQI process, our team of coaches participate in annual training, after which they become certified as external program assessors by the David P. Weikart Center for Youth Program Quality.
+Seasoned youth development professionals who care about the quality of programming youth are experiencing in our community and have a desire to support site teams as they participate in each phase of the continuous quality improvement process.
+They represent fellow site leads, supervisors, and managers from OST time organizations within the Richmond Region who are also involved in the YPQI process.
+Each participates in annual training, after which they become certified as by the David P. Weikart Center for Youth Program Quality.

 Lindy Bumgarner is the executive director and co-founder of The Podium Foundation.
 She has a bachelor's degree in English and Geography from the University of North Carolina at Wilmington and a master's degree in Fine Arts in Theatre Pedagogy from Virginia Commonwealth University.
 She has guest lectured and taught classes on writing, rhetoric, speech, performing arts and education at VCU, Northeastern University, Boston College, Tufts University and Suffolk University.
 She is a 2016-17 Community Fellow with VCU ASPiRE and serves on the board of the East District Family Resource Center in Richmond’s historic Churchill neighborhood.
 Bumgarner has participated in the YPQI process as a site lead and site administrator through the Podium Foundation.